Discovery Times Square

-Operated by Discovery Communications and Running Subway Productions, it was located in Times Square in the basement in the former printing plant area of The Times Square Building (the former New York Times Building).
+Operated by Discovery Communications and Running Subway Productions, it was located in Times Square in the basement in the former printing plant area of 229 West 43rd Street.
 Its goal was "to create a home for traveling exhibitions that local museums might find either too large, too expensive, too nondisciplinary or too commercial for their nonprofit attention."

 The President of Discovery Times Square was James Sanna.
 The museum had two directors, Guy Gsell from opening through November 2011 and Jim Arnemann from 2011 through closing.
 Discovery closed without public notice in September 2016.